 - The cornstarch thickens the pudding while it cooks on the stove.
 Cook it until bubbles can barely break the surface of the pudding (it should take less than 10 minutes of cook time).
 This is a weird comparison, but have you ever seen pictures of mud pots in Yellowstone National Park?
 That’s what your pudding will do when it’s thickened.
 Once that happens, the pudding is done and can be chilled up to two days before serving.
 A common mistake is not cooking the pudding long enough and hoping it will thicken and set in the fridge.

-- Serve the puddings as is or top them with whipped cream (I used store bought – if you want to make it from scratch see my pumpkin pudding parfaits for instructions) and a little grated chocolate.
+- Serve the puddings as is or top them with whipped cream (I used store bought – if you want to make it from scratch see my pumpkin pudding parfaits for instructions) and some grated chocolate.

 More Chocolate Recipes